 Look for Network Bottlenecks

 Sometimes the cause of latency comes down to network bottlenecks.
 A network bottleneck occurs when the flow of packets is restricted by network resources.
-There a number of different ways to resolve bottlenecks but one is improving your LAN design.
+There are a number of different ways to resolve bottlenecks but one is improving your LAN design.
 Segmenting your network into VLANs can help to improve performance.
 You also want to make sure that server network cards can run at a higher speed than nodes within your network.

 Restart Your Hardware